 Ingredients

-- 1 litre homemade soy milk, (watch the video [see notes] or use unsweetened PLAIN soy milk with water and soybeans as the only ingredients like Edensoy [in Canada] or Westsoy [in the US])
+- 1 litre homemade soy milk, (see video in Notes, or use unsweetened plain soy milk made with only soybeans and water, such as Edensoy [Canada] or WestLife [US])

-- 4 probiotic capsules, with 25 billion CFU each or at least 5 capsules with 2.4 billion CFU each
+- 4 probiotic capsules, (25 billion CFUs each), or at least 5 capsules (2.4 billion CFUs each)

 Instructions

-- If using the oven for incubation, preheat it at the lowest temperature for 5 – 10 minutes.
+- If using an oven for incubation, preheat it at the lowest temperature for 5–10 minutes, then turn it off.

-- Place the milk in a saucepan and bring to a boil.
+- Place the soy milk in a saucepan and bring it to a boil.

-- Open the probiotic capsules and sprinkle the powder onto the milk.
+- Open the probiotic capsules and sprinkle the powder over the warm milk.

-- Whisk and stir until all powder is dissolved.
+- Whisk gently until the powder is fully dissolved.

-- Pour the milk into clean pots and screw the lids on.
+- Pour the milk into clean jars and close with lids.

 - Leave to ferment for about 8 hours.